Four Regrettings and a Funeral

 "Four Regrettings and a Funeral" is the third episode of the twenty-fifth season of the American animated television series The Simpsons and the 533rd episode of the series.
 It first aired on the Fox network in the United States on November 3, 2013.
 It was written by Marc Wilmore and directed by Mark Kirkland.
+The title is a spoof of Four Weddings and a Funeral.

+In this episode, four Springfield residents think about their regrets at a funeral.
+Journalist Rachel Maddow and former football player Joe Namath guest starred as themselves.
+The episode received mixed reviews.
+For this episode, Harry Shearer won his first Emmy Award for Outstanding Character Voice-Over Performance.

 The episode is dedicated in memory of Marcia Wallace (the voice of Edna Krabappel) who died on October 25, 2013.
 In addition, the chalkboard gag in the opening sequence was changed to read a single "We'll really miss you Mrs. K" as Bart looks on solemnly.
-The title is a spoof of Four Weddings and a Funeral.

-For this episode, Harry Shearer won his first Emmy Award for Outstanding Character Voice-Over Performance.